Unlikely intersections in the Torelli locus and the G-functions method: Introduction

-\begin{rmk} We note that CM-points of the variation will be in the set $\Sigma$ of this \ref{maintheorem}.
-We can also create concrete examples of possible algebras of Hodge endomorphisms for which the conditions that guarantee $s\in\Sigma$ above can be checked fairly easily, once we have information on the weight monodromy filtration defined by the local monodromy around the point of degeneration $s_0$.
-We return to this issue in \ref{section:examples}. \end{rmk}
+\begin{remark} We note that CM-points of the variation will be in the set $\Sigma$ of this \Cref{maintheorem}.
+We can also create concrete examples of possible algebras of Hodge endomorphisms for which the conditions that guarantee $s\in\Sigma$ above can be checked fairly easily.
+We return to this issue in \Cref{section:examples}. \end{remark}